 Quarries produce a range of useful materials.
 In Australia, the most common materials extracted are construction aggregates such as crushed rock, sand or gravel.
 These abundant, yet essential raw materials, are the foundation of our homes, schools, hospitals, roads and almost all aspects of the built environment that we depend on.

 In Australia, quarrying generates more that $160 billion in revenue, and creates thousands of jobs, often in rural and regional areas.
-The building and construction industry relies on the materials from quarries.
+The building and construction industry relies on the essential materials extracted from quarries.
 This material builds our towns and cities.